jameshfisher/jameshfisher.com/_posts/2017-04-18-golang-tcp-server.md

 ---
-title: "A TCP chat server in 55 lines of Golang"
+title: "How to write a TCP chat server in 55 lines of Golang"
 ---

 The go `net` package lets you write a TCP server.
 Here's a chat server, where every byte sent by a client is copied to every other client (including the sender).